nextcord/nextcord/docs/api.rst

 .. funcction:: on_auto_moderation_rule_update(rule)

-    Called when a :class:`AutoModerationRule` is edited.
+    Called when an :class:`AutoModerationRule` is edited.

     .. versionadded:: 2.1

     :param rule: The newly edited rule.
+    :type rule: :class:`AutoModerationRule`

+.. function:: on_auto_moderation_rule_delete(rule)

+    Called when a :class:`AutoModerationRule` is deleted.

+    .. versionadded:: 2.1

+    :param rule: The deleted rule.
     :type rule: :class:`AutoModerationRule`

 .. _discord-api-utils: